Now Reading

 Put simply, OLED is the king of the TV world.
 And very few companies make OLED because it’s just so hard to build at scale.

 LG has been building great OLED panels for years.
-In this reviewer’s opinion, they’re the best out there.
-So much so that I bought one at full price with my own money.
+In this my opinion after reviewing OLED TVs for almost a decade, they’re the best out there.
+So much so that I bought one at full price with my own money and love it to this day.

 OLED stands for Organic Light Emitting Diode.
 It’s different to traditional LED TVs, including Nanocell, QNED and QLED TVs.